js7744/multi-db-node/README.md

 ## Use case

-- This sample app help ypu to connect multiple DB and achieve multi tenancy.
+- This sample app help you to connect multiple DB and achieve multi tenancy.